-Most of the resorts face east, with the Northern Alps at their backs.
-Some ski resorts have slopes that extend north and south, so many of the slopes are north-facing and offer excellent conditions for runs.
-Most of the resorts have large slopes with runs exceeding 5,000m in length.
+Most of these resorts face east, with the Northern Alps behind them.
+Some resorts also have slopes extending north and south, resulting in a large number of north-facing slopes offering excellent conditions.
+Furthermore, the majority of these resorts boast large-scale slopes with longest runs exceeding 5000m.

-This environment is rare not only in Japan but even globally, and countless people are drawn to its charm.
-This is evidenced by the fact that skiers from all over the world have been visiting over the years, with the 2023-2024 season seeing a record high of 1.65 million visitors, including 570,000 foreigners.
+This environment is rare not only in Japan but also globally, and countless people are drawn to its charm.
+As evidence of this, skiers from all over the world visit year after year, and in the 2023-2024 season, a record-breaking 1.65 million people visited, including 570,000 foreigners.

-What are the benefits of making Hakuba Valley your home base?
+What are the advantages of having Hakuba Valley as your home area?
 Let's explore this from seven perspectives.

 24-25 Hakuba Valley All-Mountain Season Pass Types and Prices

-The 10 ski resorts that make up Hakuba Valley each have a large difference in altitude and slopes facing different directions.
-They also have a wide variety of courses, including ungroomed runs, various parks, and carefully maintained groomed runs, and their overall strength is already known around the world.
+The 10 ski resorts that make up Hakuba Valley each have significant elevation differences and diverse slope orientations.
+With a wide variety of courses, including ungroomed runs, various parks, and meticulously groomed slopes, their overall capabilities are already known worldwide.
+A

-Please refer to the brief summary of the 10 ski resorts at the bottom of this article.
+brief summary of the 10 ski resorts is provided at the bottom of this article for your reference.

 The 24-25 All Mountain Season Pass (hereafter referred to as the Valley Pass), which can be used at all the ski resorts in Hakuba Valley, will be on sale again this year.
 There are four types of passes available